Arita-Berisha/ElGamalExtension/README.md

 ### What is the ElGamal Algorithm

-ElGamal requires on mathematical computations that are not available in Visual Basic .NET without the development of extra support functions to make up for the framework's certain lacking numerical support.
+ElGamal requires mathematical computations that are not available in Visual Basic .NET without the development of extra support functions.

 The ElGamal algorithm was created by Taher ElGamal and published in 1985.
-It has since gained popularity as a replacement for RSA, which has had problems with licensing and patents.
+It has since gained popularity as a replacement for RSA, which, at the time, used to have problems with licensing and patents.

 The ElGamal algorithm is divided into three steps:
 1. Generating keys